Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/documentation/basic-data-folder.md

 </div>

 These files contain basic information about raids.
 It is important to know that only raids added here will by displayed by the script.<br>
-As a general rule, leave a question mark if you do not know what to put.<br>

 Not all columns are present everywhere, because sometimes they are completely irrelevant.